 Waterflooding or water injection is used by the oil industry to increase pressure in the oil field and thereby stimulate production.
 Water injection wells can be found both on and offshore to increase oil recovery from an existing reservoir.
 Water is injected to pressurize the reservoir and to push oil towards a well.
-Normally only 30% of oil in a reservoir can be extracted, but water injection increases that percentage and maintains the production rate of a reservoir over a longer period.
-In 1983, a mammoth barge-mounted seawater treatment plant was docked permanently at the end of West Dock.
-The facility is designed to treat up to 2 million barrels of seawater per day from the Beaufort Sea to boost the recovery of oil from the Prudhoe Bay field.
+Normally only 30 percent of oil in a reservoir can be extracted, but water injection increases that percentage and maintains the production rate of a reservoir over a longer period.
+In 1983, a mammoth barge-mounted seawater treatment plant, designed to treat up to 2 million barrels of seawater per day, was docked permanently at the end of the West Dock causeway.
+Continued development of the Prudhoe Bay oil field and satellite reservoirs on the North Slope has required the construction of two gravel causeways, the other at Endicott in the Sagavanirktok River delta.
+These solid-fill structures have caused obvious changes in the nearshore hydrography, circulation, ice formation, upwelling, nearshore sediment transport, and likely disrupted the migration of fish and marine mammals.
+For example, during the summers of 1985 to 1993, the effects of the causeways on feeding and migratory patterns of least cisco and arctic cisco were analyzed.
+During two of the four years in which juvenile least cisco were abundant in the study area, catch rates were significantly lower east of West Dock, suggesting that small fish traveling from west to east along the coast failed to bypass the causeway.
+Another study indicated that humpback whitefish dispersing eastward along the coast from their overwintering grounds in the Colville River had been blocked by the causeway.
+In response, a channel about 650 feet (200 m) wide was constructed in the winter of 1995 to 1996 near the base of the causeway to allow fish passage.
 Read more here and here.
-Explore more of West Dock here:
+Explore more of West Dock and Prudhoe Bay here: